 Energy savings

-There’s also a number of practical steps you could take to reduce your energy costs:-
+There’s a number of practical steps you could take to reduce your energy costs:-

 - Standardise working hours ensuring energy use is contained within a certain timeframe.